chadr/droptest/README.md

 # droptest

-Simulates LOX/GOX drop testing.
+An R package for simulating LOX/GOX drop testing.

+## Installation:

+## Getting Started:

+## Examples and documentation

-Background information:
+## Background information:

 Drop testing -- performed by the military and NASA -- yields results that are difficult to analyze.
 Numerous tech briefs and standards have